FranciscoBuru/aave-integration/README.md

 # Disclaimer

 Mocks don't really reproduce the dynamics of an aToken but they are good enough for testing what we want.

+# Disclaimer 2

+We developed the aave integration sepparetly from the tableland one which ended un giving us a lot of trouble at the end so we could not finish integrating because of a problem with sonme dependencies.
+But all the work was done.